Divine Prosperity: Heresy or What? #4:

 cash in wallet

-So far in this series, we have thoroughly examined the OT concerning finances and wealth.
+So far in this series, we have thoroughly examined what the Old Testament says concerning finances and wealth.
 In this installment, we will begin exploring what the NT has to say on the subject.
-Most likely shocking to skeptics on this topic, we’ll start by quoting and addressing passages used by many to refute the prosperity message.
+Most likely shocking to skeptics on this topic, we’ll start by addressing passages used by many to refute the prosperity message.
+Here we go!

 Indeed, the single greatest danger of financial prosperity is the temptation to shift our focus away from Jesus, the Author and Perfecter of our faith onto money.